Frontend-Hire/frontend-hire-v1-legacy/README.md

 After the successful installation of supabase locally.
 We can install and run frontend-hire.
 Follow the steps:

-1. Install dependencies: `npm install`
+1. Install dependencies: `pnpm install`

 2. Create the `.env.local` which should have the following keys for the supabase backend.
 These should remain the same for every local supabase development environment.